BugleBerry/odin-recipes/README.md

-This project is for basic practice of html
+This project is a basic site built to learn the basics of html and css.